arbody17/assignment-2/docs/technical-documentation.md

 # 🌐 Personal Portfolio

 A personal portfolio website built using **HTML**, **CSS**, and **JavaScript**.
-It showcases my projects, experience, and contact details in a modern, responsive design.
+It showcases my projects, skills, and contact information in a modern, interactive, and responsive layout.

 ---

 ## ✨ Features

-- 📱 Responsive layout with **CSS Grid** and **Flexbox**
-- 🌗 **Dark/Light theme toggle** with `localStorage` persistence
-- ⌨️ Typing animation effect for the tagline
-- 🎯 Smooth scrolling navigation
+- 📱 **Responsive Design** — Uses CSS Grid and Flexbox for smooth adaptability across all devices.
+- 🌗 **Dark/Light Theme Toggle** — Switches instantly and saves user preference using `localStorage`.
+- ⌨️ **Typing & Deleting Animation** — Dynamic greeting that loops motivational messages and personalized name display.
+- 😎 **Personalized Greeting** — Stores the visitor’s name locally and updates the greeting dynamically.
+- 📧 **Email Validation & Suggestions** — Validates email format and provides quick domain suggestions (e.g., `@gmail.com`, `@hotmail.com`).
+- 😂 **Funny “Message Sent” Popup** — Displays a success message with a friendly joke after submitting the contact form.
+- 🧭 **Smooth Scroll-to-Top Arrow** — Instantly scrolls back to the top of the page when clicked.
+- 💡 **Read More/Less Toggle** — Expands or collapses the “About” section interactively.
-- 🖼️ Hover animations on project cards
+- 🖼️ **Project Card Hover Animations** — Interactive cards that highlight upon hovering.
-- 📩 Accessible **Contact Form** with basic validation

 ---

+## 📂 Folder Structure

 ## 📂 Folder Structure
 ```